 - Class II bike lanes exist on Main Street, Valley Oak Driver, and East Main Street.

-- Regionally, there are shoulder bike lanes on County Roads 93A and 31 that run from Davis to about a mile east of Winters.
+- Regionally, shoulder bike lanes on County Roads 93A and 31 runs from Davis to about a mile east of Winters.

-- There is a Class I trail along Russell Boulevard that ends approximately five miles outside of Winters.
+- A Class I trail along Russell Boulevard ends approximately five miles outside of Winters.

-According to the National Highway Traffic Safety Administration (NHTSA), most collisions between a motorist and a bicyclist are not caused by the cyclist.
+According to the National Highway Traffic Safety Administration (NHTSA), most collisions between motorists and bicyclists are not caused by cyclists.
 Most of the time, the motorist is at fault.
 Bicycle versus car accidents are commonly caused by one of the following scenarios:

-- The vehicle driver failing to yield or to stop at a traffic control (stop sign or red light).
+- The vehicle driver fails to yield or stop at a traffic control (stop sign or red light)

-- A vehicle occupant opening a car door into the path of an oncoming bicyclist.
+- A vehicle occupant opens a car door into the path of an oncoming bicyclist

-- At an intersection, the driver turning into the path of an oncoming cyclist.
+- At an intersection, the driver turns into the path of an oncoming cyclist

-When a bicyclist is hit by a passenger vehicle, the injuries can be catastrophic if the cyclist survives.
+When a bicyclist is hit by a passenger vehicle, the injuries can be catastrophic.
 Common types of injuries that occur in such an accident include:

 - Broken bones